The Best Recurve Crossbow: Our Picks for 2023

 Hard to aim

-Pistol crossbows are a lot of fun, but they have plenty of practical uses, and they can be great options for hunting small game (it can be a drag to haul around a regular-sized crossbow just down a pheasant or a rabbit.
+Pistol crossbows are a lot of fun, but they have plenty of practical uses, and they can be great options for hunting small game.
+After all, it can be a drag to haul around a regular-sized crossbow just down a pheasant or a rabbit.
 And even target shooters can enjoy them in close-range pistol crossbow events.

-The Snake Eye Tactical Cobra has some nice specs and some decent stats—it has 80 pounds of draw weight, providing 165 FPS of bolt speed and accuracy out to 18 yards—but our favorite aspect of the crossbow is that it’s relatively easy to cock, thanks to the rear lever system (and you can get it with a front-end stirrup, if you prefer that for cocking).
+The Snake Eye Tactical Cobra has some nice specs and some decent stats.
+For instance, it has 80 pounds of draw weight, providing 165 FPS of bolt speed and accuracy out to 18 yards.
+Our favorite aspect of the crossbow, though, is that it’s relatively easy to cock thanks to the rear lever system.
+Alternatively, you can get it with a front-end stirrup if you prefer.
 That’s pretty much all we could ask for in a pistol recurve.

 Our biggest problem with the Cobra is that it can be difficult to aim.
-That’s more of a criticism of pistol crossbows in general, though, so we can’t fault it too much for that.
+That’s true of pistol crossbows in general, though, so we can’t fault it too much for that.
 It can also be a bit difficult to assemble.

-Things to Be Aware of When Looking for a Recurve Crossbow
+Things to Consider When Picking Out a Recurve Crossbow

 Bolt Speed and Kinetic Energy

 Naturally, different crossbow models shoot their bolts at different speeds, measured in feet per second, or FPS.
-That measurement of speed has a lot of implications, and if you’re looking for a recurve crossbow for hunting, you especially need to pay attention, because higher speed means more kinetic energy, which means the ability to hunt bigger game.
+That measurement of speed has a lot of implications, and if you’re looking for a recurve crossbow for hunting, you especially need to pay attention because higher speed means more kinetic energy, which means the ability to penetrate deeper into an animal.
+This allows you to hunt bigger game.

 Kinetic energy also changes based on the weight of your bolts, so unfortunately, there’s no hard and fast rule about how much kinetic energy you’ll need.
-That said, for big game like moose, elk, and bear, you probably want the fastest you can find, near or over 400 FPS.
-For mid-sized game like whitetail deer and turkey, you can go a bit slower, between 250-350 FPS.
-For small-sized game like rabbit and squirrel, crossbows shooting under 200 FPS can be enough.
+That said, for big game like moose, elk, and bear, you probably want the fastest you can find, near or over 400 fps.
+For mid-sized game like whitetail deer and turkey, you can go a bit slower, between 250-350 fps.
+For small game like rabbit and squirrel, crossbows shooting under 200 fps can be enough.

 Size and Weight

 Recurve crossbows are great options for bowhunters.
-That’s because bowhunting season is usually considerably longer than rifle season.
-You can take advantage of this with a crossbow without having to worry about the more technical aspects of a vertical bow.
+That’s because bowhunting season is usually considerably longer than rifle season and crossbows can often be used during archery season.
+Assuming this is the case in your state, you can take advantage of this with a crossbow without having to worry about the more technical aspects and necessary practice of a vertical bow.